PJWalker/daggerheart/content/The Witherwild.md

 The day and night cycle occurs weekly, meaning the sun rises for an entire week before setting into a nighttime of the same length.
 This has an impact on everything from agriculture to trade, as many merchants refuse to travel through the night.

 But this cycle doesn’t just affect Wicklings; it’s dictated how Fanewick’s wondrous ecology has evolved.
 Days and nights are accompanied by entirely different natural soundscapes as Fanewick’s nocturnal denizens sleep through the long days and stalk the woods in times of darkness while their diurnal counterparts sleep.
 The plants similarly live on this strange day-night loop, and many live out their entire life cycles in a week.
 Sun rose vines make a thorny ascent to the top of the tree canopy over the course of the week, only to wilt under the light of the moon.
-Conversely, night bloom, a bioluminescent flower that emits the smell of burnt sugar and decay, only blossoms when evening falls, illuminating patches of forest—a godsend to anyone forced to travel in the dark.
+Conversely, night bloom, a bioluminescent flower that emits the smell of burnt sugar and decay, only blossoms when evening falls, illuminating patches of forest – a godsend to anyone forced to travel in the dark.

 ## The SERPENT’S Sickness